-Our Grapevine, Fort Worth ObGyns explain what happens when you carry a breech baby
+Our Southlake, Fort Worth ObGyns explain what happens when you carry a breech baby

 You’re ready to give birth, and you feel like you’re prepared — until your ObGyn tells you that you have a breech baby.
-For a vaginal birth, the baby is ideally positioned head down, but 3 to 4% of pregnancies involve a breech baby.
-During the last weeks of pregnancy, if the baby is positioned buttocks, feet, or both first instead of head down, we call it a breech presentation.
+For a vaginal birth, the baby is ideally positioned head down, but 3 to 4 percent of pregnancies involve a breech baby.
+During the last weeks of pregnancy, if the baby is positioned buttocks, feet or both first instead of head down, we call it a breech presentation.

 - When the baby presents bottom down first and has bent knees, this is a complete breech.

 - If the baby stretches his or her legs out toward the head, we call it a frank breech.

 - When the baby is positioned with one leg hanging down, we call it a footling or incomplete breech.

 Our Southlake and Fort Worth ObGyns may discover your breech presentation during a pelvic examination or when they are feeling your belly.
 If so, they will order an ultrasound to confirm their suspicions.

 We might be able to turn a breech baby using external cephalic version, or turning the baby.

 According to the American Congress of Obstetricians and Gynecologists, more than 50 percent of the time, turning a breech baby baby works; however, some babies may turn back into the breech position after the procedure.

 If you still have a breech position after week 36, we may try to turn the baby.
 This procedure should be done where a delivery room is easily accessible in the rare case that any problems occur.